 with the cut version resuming on the muzzle flash

 The resultant cuts remove three blood spurts in the censored version; Major Baxter gets shot as blood explodes from his shoulder in slow motion, whilst Hummel receives two bloody impacts.
-Two of these three edits were made to occur right on the
+Two of these three edits were made to occur right on

-wonders why the alternate footage from the Australian version was not simply used instead.
+cuts.
+One wonders why the alternate footage from the Australian version was not simply used instead.

 The second blood spurt removed

 Following these alterations, The Rock was passed cut with a 15 rating for a home video release on December 30th 1996.
 With the use of substituted footage taken into account, the total amount of cuts amounted to around 15 seconds.
 Cut versions of

 the film were used for both the VHS release and the single-disc DVD that was released in June of 2001.